Fugant1/ML-TutorBot/README.md

 ML TutorBot is a multilingual, AI-powered Data Science & Machine Learning tutor.
 It helps users understand ML/DS concepts, libraries, and techniques in a conversational way, using Retrieval-Augmented Generation (RAG) to provide accurate, contextual answers from curated knowledge sources.

-This project showcases multi-agent orchestration, RAG pipelines, and multi-language NLP, making it an excellent portfolio project for data scientists and ML engineers.

 ---

 ## 🗺️ Road Map: